What is the Wisconsin use tax?

 Question 11 below.

 Yes.
 If the business has registered to collect Wisconsin use tax, it must collect the tax from you.
-If the business is not registered, then you must report and pay the tax yourself.
+If the business is not registered, then you must report and pay the use tax yourself.

-When an out-of-state retail business has a physical presence (such as a store or warehouse) in Wisconsin, it is required by law to register and collect Wisconsin tax.
+- Prior to October 1, 2018 - When an out-of-state retail business has a physical presence (such as a store or warehouse) in Wisconsin, it is required by law to register and collect Wisconsin tax.
 However, mail order and Internet companies and others who advertise in Wisconsin, but do not have a physical presence in Wisconsin, may not be required to register and collect Wisconsin tax.
 Some out-of-state businesses register and collect use tax as a courtesy to their customers.

 Is a taxable service performed in another state subject to use tax?